solsoftware/capsula/tutorial.md

 ## Installation

 Capsula library is executable both within the browser and Node.js.
-At this point it comprises three modules:
+At this point it comprises the following modules:

 - capsula,
 - services,